 However, if your registered office is located in Switzerland, and your turnover from taxable services is less than CHF 100'000.- per year (or CHF 150'000.- for non-profit sports or cultural associations, and charitable institutions), then you are exempt from VAT liability.
-In addition, institutions under public law with a less than CHF 100'000.- turnover are also exempt from VAT.
+Also, institutions under public law a less than CHF 100'000.- turnover is also exempt from VAT.

 If your registered office is abroad, but you have permanent establishments in Switzerland, the conditions for VAT liability are the same as for companies with a registered office in Switzerland.
 In this respect, the turnover threshold is decisive.
 If you reach the specified turnover threshold (corresponding to the type of services you provide), then you will be liable for VAT.
 Furthermore, it is important to note that if your registered office is not located in Switzerland, but you have several establishments located in Switzerland, then these are considered as one independent tax subject.

 When does VAT liability begin?